sleevs/JsnEncryptGen/README.md

 # JsnEncryptGen

-Demo of API to encrypt and decrypt string with diffrents algorithms
+Demo of API to encrypt and decrypt string with different algorithms.

 - Base64
 - SHA1